zenothin/openbook-api/docs/COMMUNITY_GUIDELINES.md

 Here are some practical tips on this.

-Regardless the situation…
+Regardless of the situation…

-* **Acknowledge the person at the other end of the screen.** Imagine him/her/them looking at your comment/reaction while sitting down for dinner at the end of a hard day of work.
+* **Acknowledge the person at the other end of the screen.** Imagine him/her/them looking at your comment/reaction while sitting down for dinner at the end of a hard day's work.
 * **Stay calm.** Being angry or upset hinders our ability to think clearly, leading to misunderstanding or conflict.

 If you’re reading something that makes you feel uncomfortable…